NSION/nsc3/README.md

 #### Install Docker-compose:

 Please follow the latest installation instructions by Docker community https://docs.docker.com/compose/install/.
 Note that python3 is required.
-Ubuntu based linux apt will install it automatically if missing.
+Ubuntu based linux packaging tool will install it automatically if missing.
 As example Ubuntu:

     sudo apt-get update